ADVERTISEMENTS

 9. Clover

-Clover is a PHP5 LIMS designed for the purpose of providing a means for easily making biological documentations as well as managing and search lab resources.
+Clover is a simple lab information management system (LIMS) designed for the purpose of providing a means for easily making biological documentation as well as managing and searching lab resources.

-Built by a plant biologist for biology laboratories, especially plant labs, Clover excels at managing order requests, creating reports, cataloguing, etc.
+Built by a plant biologist for biology laboratories, especially plant labs, Clover excels at managing order requests, creating reports, cataloging, etc.

 Clover - Open Source LIMS for Biology Labs